Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - This season, he's accounted for 20.0% of his team's three-pointers made, averaging 4.9 per game.

-- The Warriors average the fourth-most possessions per game with 104.8.
-His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.
+- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.

+- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.
+- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per contest.

-- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the league.
+- In terms of 3-pointers, the Lakers are ranked 18th in the NBA, allowing 12.5 makes per game.

 Stephen Curry vs. the Lakers